shaynair/CryptoWealth/deliverables/iteration-03/videoscript.md

 Now we can log in using our the account we just created (SELECT LOGIN)

-Now we are redirected to our user's home page, here we can see a dynamic doughnut chart displaying their portfolio allocation, their portfolio value, total earnings and total returns percentage
+Here we are redirected to our user's home page, where we can see a dynamic doughnut chart displaying their portfolio allocation, their portfolio value, total earnings and total returns percentage

 ### DISCUSSION: -  30 seconds